Beyond Single-Model Optimization: Preserving Plasticity in Continual Reinforcement Learning: TeLAPA

 \section{TeLAPA}

 \paragraph{TeLAPA Hyperparameters.} Tables~\ref{tab:hp_search_telapa} summarize the explored grids and the final selected configuration used in the main experiments for the online latent space maintenance procedure described in App.~\ref{app:learned_embedding_v2}.
 We also provide a description of what each hyperparameter controls: \begin{itemize} \item \textbf{Embedding Steps}: Number of gradient steps to train the trajectory embedder at each task boundary \item \textbf{Embedding Learning Rate}: Learning rate for the trajectory embedder boundary update using the Adam optimizer. \item \textbf{Anchor Bank Fraction}: Fraction of normalizer refit bank drawn from anchors (rest from replay). \item \textbf{Store as Anchor Threshold}: SR threshold for adding episode-sets to anchor bank. \item \textbf{Min.
-Bank Sets}: Minimum number of episode-sets available in anchors+replay required to run the boundary embedder update. \item \textbf{$Distill_{Weight}$}: Weight for teacher distillation loss on anchors (anti-drift) during boundary training. \item \textbf{$Distill_{Weight_{Norm}}$}: Weight for the \emph{scale} component of the anchor distillation loss (norm-matching).
-Distillation already matches teacher vs student \emph{direction} via MSE on normalized embeddings; this term additionally matches $||z_{student}|| to ||z_{teacher}||$ on the anchor subset to prevent embedding inflation/deflation (high L2-drift even when cosine drift stays high). \item \textbf{Embedding Temperature}: InfoNCE temperature for contrastive loss in embedder training. \end{itemize}
+Bank Sets}: Minimum number of episode-sets available in anchors+replay required to run the boundary embedder update. \item \textbf{$w_{\mathrm{contrast}}$}: Weight on the contrastive InfoNCE term. \item \textbf{$w_{\mathrm{distill}}$}: Weight for teacher distillation loss on anchors (anti-drift) during boundary training. \item \textbf{$\lambda_{\mathrm{norm}}$}: Weight for the \emph{scale} component of the anchor distillation loss (norm-matching).
+Distillation already matches teacher vs student \emph{direction} via MSE on normalized embeddings; this term additionally matches $\|z_{\mathrm{student}}\|_2$ to $\|z_{\mathrm{teacher}}\|_2$ on the anchor subset to reduce embedding inflation or collapse. \item \textbf{Embedding Temperature $\tau$}: InfoNCE temperature for the contrastive loss in embedder training. \end{itemize}